Lots of people are still discovering what exercise physiology can do for their health and fitness. Here are some of the top questions we get:

 What’s the difference between exercise physiology and personal training?

-There are two major differences: What training your trainer has, and whether you can claim rebates on your sessions through Medicare and/or private health.
+There are two major differences: What training your trainer or coach has, and whether you can claim rebates on your sessions through Medicare and/or private health.

 An exercise physiologist is university trained and accredited by Exercise and Sports Science Australia (ESSA), while personal trainers may have a university degree, or may be certified through shorter courses.
 ESSA accreditation allows Medicare and private health rebates to be claimed for exercise physiology sessions; personal training does not have this option.

 What will happen during my first session?

 Whatever you need to get fit and healthy!
 During your initial session, you and your coach will go through:

 - A brief, low intensity movement screen and workout

 This establishes your physical starting point and what kind of exercise will benefit you the most.
 You’ll wrap up the initial session with some starter exercises, and you’ll received a more in-depth program at your second session.
 Further program updates taking place as often as are needed or desired to maintain progress.

 Please note: We want your program to be exactly right for you, so if you have significant health concerns, you and your coach may discuss bringing your doctor into the loop.
 You’ll definitely still be able to start a safe and effective exercise program!

 What kind of exercise will I do in my sessions?